zaanposni/discord-masz/README.md

 MASZ is a moderation tool from **discord moderators for discord moderators**.<br/>
 Use **automoderation**, **temporary punishments**, **moderation events**, **webhooks**, **fileuploads** or **the discord bot** to keep track of anything that happens on your server.<br/>
-On **the website** all members can login and view moderation events registered on their name and also comment on it.<br/>
+On **the website** all members can login and view moderation events registered on their name and also comment on it and start a ban appeal.<br/>

 # Demo <img src="https://img.shields.io/badge/demo-online-%234c1" alt="Online demo">